AGiorgetti/ngrx101/DOCS.md

-# ngrx
+# NgRx

 NgRx is a framework for building Reactive Applications in Angular.

-This sample project will reuse some ideas and code from the official ngrx project documentation.
+This sample project will reuse some ideas and code from the official NgRx project documentation.
-The code will be partially rewritten and presented in a different order to explain the ngrx workflow the way I understand and feel more comfortable doing it.
+The code will be partially rewritten and presented in a different order to explain the NgRx workflow the way I understand and feel more comfortable doing it.

 The following libraries will be used: